skinnylatte/pop21/content/about.md

 ### About

 Hi, my name is Adrianna.
-I am a tinkerer / product manager / former founder / professional worrier who has been building things on the web for the past 21 years.
-In 2003, I launched Popagandhi, a blog (_blawggggg_... still a weird word after all these years) and it, as well as I, have taken on many iterations through many different lives since.
+I am the director ofproduct management for the City of San Francisco's digital team.
+This means that I get to work on a bunch of really fun and challenging things professionally.
+I have been building things on the web for the past 21 years.
+In 2003, I launched Popagandhi, and it, as well as I, have taken on many iterations through many different lives since.

 From high school student coming out of the closet in turn-of-the-millennia Singapore, to a young queer person fumbling her way through the world, this site has been with me through all of it.